sockthedev/init.lua/readme.md

 # sockthedev's Neovim configuration

-What a vibe this stuff is!
 Honestly, Neovim is the coolest shizzle I've played with for a long time.
 I can't believe how hard I've been bitten by this bug.
+This repository is my personal configuration for it.

 To install;